Antiterrorism Level I Awareness Pre-test

 1. Which of the following best defines terrorism?

-a) Violent acts committed by individuals with personal grievances. b) Any act of violence against civilians. c) The unlawful use of force or violence against persons or property to intimidate or coerce a government, the civilian population, or any segment thereof, in furtherance of political or social objectives. d) Acts of war committed by a foreign power.
+a) Violent acts committed by individuals with personal grievances.
+Practically speaking, b) Any act of violence against civilians.
+Still, c) The unlawful use of force or violence against persons or property to intimidate or coerce a government, the civilian population, or any segment thereof, in furtherance of political or social objectives. d) Acts of war committed by a foreign power.

 Answer: c) This option accurately reflects the most widely accepted definition of terrorism, emphasizing the political or social objectives behind the violence.